experiment/experiment-grant-scapie-mcscrapeface/timeline.md

     - Scrapy?
 - Connect all remaining scrapers to DB with org and json object
 - Connect rails route to DB so that it can query for all organizations
+- Start to create Rails front end database
+- Front-end has table of all grants
+- Front end has search bar for grants that accepts searchable terms listed above
+- front-end has sort options for grants that accepts sort options listed above
+- Contact 3 researchers
+    - What resources do you use?
+    - What would you like in a grants search?
+    - What do you think of my grants search?
+    - What would you improve?

 # Week 3: June 27 - July 1

+- Polish front-end
+- Use Experiment style guide
+- Allow additional features when User is logged in
+    - See luxury goals